xiaolong-y/xiaolong-y.github.io/README.md

 My amazing coauthors and I are delivering an open source book on the applications of R Markdown in Chinese.

-Chunhui Gao, Yifan Wang, Qiushi Yan, Liangliang Zhuang, <ins>Xiaolong Yang</ins>.
+Chunhui Gao, Yifan Wang, Qiushi Yan, Liangliang Zhuang,<ins>Xiaolong Yang</ins>.
 [An Authoritative Guide for R Markdown (Tentative English Title).](https://cosname.github.io/rmarkdown-guide/) China Machine Press.
 Forthcoming in 2023.

 ## <span style="color:crimson">Teaching</span>

-Through teaching is knowledge preserved, hence the possibility of research.
-I was hugely inspired by the great teaching of those before me, in particular Prof. [Kosuke Imai](https://imai.fas.harvard.edu/) and Prof. [Conner Jerzak](https://connorjerzak.com/), that I have developed a deep passion for teaching comparable to that for research.
+I was hugely inspired by the great teaching of those before me, in particular Prof. [Kosuke Imai](https://imai.fas.harvard.edu/) and Prof. [Conner Jerzak](https://connorjerzak.com/).
+Thanks to them, I have developed a passion for teaching.

-I had the fortune to be a member of Prof. [Kosuke Imai](https://imai.fas.harvard.edu/)'s teaching team for the celebrated introductry level data science course for social scientists - [QSS](https://kosukeimai.github.io/qss-todai/) at the University of Tokyo in 2022.
+I had the fortune to be a member of Prof. [Kosuke Imai](https://imai.fas.harvard.edu/)'s teaching team for the celebrated introductory level data science course for social scientists - [QSS](https://kosukeimai.github.io/qss-todai/) at the University of Tokyo in 2022.
 We also taught a series of TA lectures on tidyverse - a syntax of R, and the slides of which are provided [here](https://github.com/xiaolong-y/qss-inst-tidyverse).

 ## <span style="color:crimson">Other</span>

-I also update a multilingual [blog](https://xiaolong.netlify.app/) where I talk about things in a slightly more casual manner.
+I am using Youtube as my repository for live stream recordings of me working [here](https://www.youtube.com/channel/UCFjt3Kyxqw36qBmpD34fJQQ).

-Learning is a collective sport.
-My past experiences taught me that I learn better when I am more engaged with others.
-I am experimenting with Youtube live stream to create a collective learning environment.
-I almost live stream everyday so if you happen to see me [here](https://www.youtube.com/channel/UCFjt3Kyxqw36qBmpD34fJQQ) please come say hi, you would most certainly make my day.
+I do this to remind myself that time flies, and life is short.

 ------------------------------------------------------------------------